 (2) The Single Edge will take an entirely different technique than you are used to, but don't worry - it's very easy to learn!
 I recommend taking a slow morning or evening to lather up and get to know your new razor.
 Once you find the angle provided by the head of the razor, you literally just wipe the shaving cream away.
 It will feel like you're doing nothing, but the Single Edge is shaving closely and comfortably at the surface of your skin, instead of beneath.

 (3) Finally, make sure to use short, light strokes around strong bone structures, such as the shins, ankles, and knees.
-If you are going to nick yourself, this will be where you do by accidentally adding unnecessary pressure.
-Your razor will get extremely close, so take your time and don't press whatever you do.
+If you nick yourself, it's usually caused by accidentally adding unnecessary pressure.
+Your razor will get extremely close, so take your time and don't press it into your skin no matter what.

 Ladies, what are you waiting for?
 Say goodbye to your pink razor and hello to the last razor you'll ever have to buy.
 If you have any more detailed questions, please shoot an e-mail to email@example.com, and I will personally take care of you!